The Various Matrix Classes#

 PETSc offers a variety of both sparse and dense matrix types.

-The default matrix representation within PETSc is the general sparse AIJ format (also called the Yale sparse matrix format or compressed sparse row format, CSR).
+The default matrix representation within PETSc is the general sparse AIJ format (also called the compressed sparse row format, CSR).

 The AIJ sparse matrix type, is the default parallel matrix format; additional implementation details are given in [BGMS97].